kaseLunt/etherfi-sample-ios/README.md

 * This is a **demo application** created to showcase Swift/SwiftUI development skills.
 * The staking and wrapping interfaces are **simulated** and do not perform real blockchain transactions.
 * The app uses real APIs (Etherscan and CoinGecko) to fetch actual balance and price data.
-* All token icons are custom-drawn using SwiftUI's drawing APIs to match Ether.fi's brand design.

 ## 📄 License

 This project is for demonstration purposes.
-Please refer to the repository for license information.

 ---